upbound/docs/content/core-concepts/kcl/overview.md

 ## Control Plane Project Model

 The Upbound programming model defines the core concepts you will use when creating your control plane using Upbound.
 [Concepts](/core-concepts/) describes these concepts with examples available in KCL.
+The documentation under the [KCL](/core-concepts/kcl) section contains guidance specifically for how to use the KCL language to do Crossplane-specific tasks.
+Read the [KCL reference docs](https://www.kcl-lang.io/docs/reference/lang/tour) for comprehensive instruction.

 The KCL experience is made available thanks to the [function-kcl](https://github.com/crossplane-contrib/function-kcl) function.